Benchmarking Code of Conduct – 2023 Version

 Benchmarking is most successful when following a structured benchmarking methodology such as TRADE.
 The name of TRADE reminds users to develop strong two-way relationships with other organisations (the benchmarking partners) in order to share or trade information and best practices for mutual benefit.

-The methodology guides benchmarking teams to develop a Terms of Reference, review the current situation, learn from best practices, deploy best practices and evaluate the project’s success.
+The methodology guides benchmarking teams to develop a Terms of Reference, Review the current situation, Acquire and learn from best practices, Deploy best practices and Evaluate the project’s success.
 The methodology encourages strong engagement with stakeholders to obtain their ideas and input and combine these with the best practices found to develop the most effective solutions or next practices.

 The TRADE Best Practice Benchmarking Code of Conduct builds on previous work undertaken by several organisations and adds further clarity to bring the Code of Conduct up to date.
 The first Benchmarking Code of Conduct was developed by the American Productivity Quality Centre’s International Benchmarking Clearing House and Strategic Planning Institute Council in 1993.
 It is now usually referred to as APQC’s Benchmarking Code of Conduct.
 The second is the European Benchmarking Code of Conduct, developed in 1996, whereby the original wording was modified to consider the rules of European Union competition law.
 The European Benchmarking Code of Conduct was developed by the European Foundation for Quality Management and a small group of sponsoring organisations.
 A third version with further modifications was developed by the UK Benchmarking Institute in 2006/7.

 Users of the TRADE Best Practice Benchmarking Methodology are expected to follow the Benchmarking Code of Conduct when undertaking a benchmarking project.
 Adherence to this Code will contribute to efficient, effective and ethical benchmarking.